 The most northern site included in the PROFOUND DB is the ICP Forests Level II site Hyytiälä, Finland.
-It is also a Fluxnet site and the coldest site with an annual temperature of 4.4°C and 604 mm annual precipitation during the 1996-2014 period and lies at 185 m.a.s.l.
+It is also a FLUXNET site and the coldest site with an annual temperature of 4.4 °C and 604 mm annual precipitation during the 1996-2014 period and lies at 185 m a.s.l.
 The soil is classified as a Haplic Podzol.
 Picea abies is the naturally dominant tree species building Fennoscandian moss-rich spruce forests with Pinus sylvestris.
 A Pinus sylvestris stand was sown in 1962, today with admixtures of Picea abies and hardwood species (Betula pendula, Betula pubescens and Populus tremula).
-Mean DBH were 17 cm for P. sylvestris, 5 cm for P. abies and 7 cm for hardwood species in the year 2008.
-More information about the site can be found in Haataja & Vesala (1997), Rannik et al. (2004), Vesala et al. (2005), Ilvesniemi et al. (2009), Mammarella et al. (2009) and Ilvesniemi et al. (2010).
+Mean DBHs were 17 cm for P. sylvestris, 5 cm for P. abies and 7 cm for hardwood species in the year 2008.
+More information about the site can be found in Haataja and Vesala (1997), Rannik et al. (2004), Vesala et al. (2005), Ilvesniemi et al. (2009), Mammarella et al. (2009), and Ilvesniemi et al. (2010).

-10 4.4.
-KROOF (DE)
+3.4 KROOF (DE)

-The KROOF forest belongs to the "Kranzberg Forest Roof Experiment" of the Technical University Munich (TUM) and the Helmholtz-Zentrum Munich.
-The site is located close to Freising, Germany, in the Kranzberger Forst in 502 m.a.s.l (wc-alt.).
-Mean annual temperature is around 8.2°C, annual rainfall around 849 mm during the period 1998-2010.
+The KROOF forest belongs to the "Kranzberg Forest Roof Experiment" of the Technical University of Munich (TUM) and the Helmholtz Zentrum München.
+The site is located close to Freising, Germany, in the Kranzberger Forst in 502 m a.s.l. (wc-alt.).
+Mean annual temperature is around 8.2 °C, and annual rainfall is around 849 mm during the period 1998-2010.
 The soil type, Luvisol, is typical for the region.
 The potential natural vegetation is (sessile oak-) beech forest (Fagus sylvatica, Quercus petraea, Quercus robur).
 The establishment of the research plot dates back to 1992.
-The mixed stand comprises large groups of Fagus sylvatica surrounded by Picea abies with mean DBH of 26 cm and 33 cm in 2010, respectively.
+The mixed stand comprises large groups of Fagus sylvatica surrounded by Picea abies with mean DBHs of 26 and 33 cm in 2010, respectively.
 Other occurring species are Acer platanoides (20 cm), Pinus sylvestris (31 cm), Larix decidua (26 cm) and Quercus robur (29 cm).
-More information about the site can be found in Pretzsch et al. (1998; 2014) and Matyssek et al. (2014).
+More information about the site can be found in Pretzsch et al. (1998, 2014) and Matyssek et al. (2014).

-4.5.
-Le Bray (FR)
+3.5 Le Bray (FR)

-The ICP Forests site Le Bray is located 20 km south-west of Bordeaux, France, at an altitude of 61 m.a.s.l.
-Mean annual temperature is about 13.4°C and precipitation 920 mm during the 1996-2008 period, constituting a moderate oceanic climate.
+The ICP Forests site Le Bray is located 20 km southwest of Bordeaux, France, at an altitude of 61 m a.s.l.
+Mean annual temperature is about 13.4 °C, and precipitation is 920 mm during the 1996-2008 period, constituting a moderate oceanic climate.
 The soil type is Arenosol (sandy and hydromorphic podzol), which is one of the most common soils in the region.
 The natural vegetation is formed by deciduous broadleaf forests such as pedunculate oak forests (Quercus robur), partly with Quercus pyrenaica, Quercus suber and Pinus pinaster.
-First measurements were made in 1986 in the monospecific planted Pinus pinaster stand.
-The site experienced a storm in 1999 and lost a large amount of trees.
+The first measurements were made in 1986 in the monospecific planted Pinus pinaster stand.
+The site experienced a storm in 1999 and lost a large number of trees.
 In 2009, the mean DBH was 35 cm.
 The final clear cut of the site occurred at the beginning of 2009.
-More information about the site can be found in Porté & Loustau (1998), Bosc et al. (2003) and Berbigier et al. (2001).
+More information about the site can be found in Porté and Loustau (1998), Bosc et al. (2003) and Berbigier et al. (2001).

-4.6.
-Peitz (DE)
+3.6 Peitz (DE)